-6 (c) Explain how Christian churches help to keep families together Question Number Indicative content The quality of written communication will be assessed in this answer (strands i, ii and iii) 6 (c) nain ways include: AO1 they provide support/advice for parents • they provide an extended family to support parents • they provide organisations to occupy, teach and support young people • they offer marriage guidance • they provide special meetings for elderly people providing meals and company Other approaches are possible and must be marked according to the levels.
-If you are ur nsure of the validity of an answer, it must be sent to review.
+( (a) Evalo in why attitudes to family life have abanged in the LIV 6 (c) Question in why attitudes to family life have changed in the UK.
+Number uality of written communication will be assessed in this answer (strands i, ii and iii) nain reasons include: 6 (c) AO1 • The extended family is becoming more popular because more mothers are paid employment and use retired grandparents to look after the children Single-parent families have increased considerably because more couples divorce The increase in the number of couples cohabiting rather than marrying means that many families now have unmarried parents Families with homosexual parents are becoming more accepted because of changing attitudes to homosexuality approaches are possible and must be marked according to the levels.
+If you assure of the validity of an answer, it must be sent to review.
 Level Mark Descriptor 0 No rewardable material.
-Level 1 1-2 Little understanding of the issue shown, typically by: giving a brief reason set application but only describing the insure not explaining but only describing the issue.
+Level 1 1-2 Little understanding of the issue shown, typically by: giving a brief reason not explaining but only describing the issue.
 The answer is likely to be in basic English.
 The skills needed to produce effective writing will not normally be present.
 The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
 High incidence of syntactical and/or spelling errors.
-Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief reasons area developed reasons or a developed reason.
+Level 2 3-4 Basic understanding of the issue is shown typically by: LOVOIZ using two brief reasons or a developed reason.
 The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
-Frequent syntactical Level 3 F / and/or spelling errors are likely to be present.
-Level 3 5-6 A more developed understanding of the issue is shown typically by: • using three brief reasons or a fully developed reason or two reasons with one developed.
+Frequent syntactical and/or spelling errors are likely to be present.
+Level 3 5-6 A more developed understanding of the issue is shown typically by: using three brief reasons see a field and reasons or a fully developed reasonor two reasons with one developed.
 The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.
-Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief reasons or two developed reasons or three reasons with one developed or a comprehensive explanation using one reason only.
+Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief reasons or two doveland reasons or two developed reasonsor three reasons with one developed or tiffee reasons with one developed or a comprehensive explanation using one reason only.
 The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
 Very few syntactical and/or spelling errors may be found.
 Excellent organisation and planning.